-Setting a SMART goal is the first step to creating a successful campaign.
+Setting a goal is the first step to creating a successful GoFundMe.
 When setting your goal, it’s important to make sure that your campaign goal covers your costs, is attainable, and allows each donor to feel that their donation is meaningful.
 Creating a SMART goal will help you maintain momentum throughout your GoFundMe, and get you closer to your target.

 Create a detailed breakdown of all of your current and expected costs.
 The more specific you can get, the better.